stefb965/material-components-web/packages/mdc-tabs/README.md

 Sets data regarding which instance of MDC Tab Bar will be scrollable.

-#### MDCTabBarScroller.layout() => void

-Lays out left and right indicators, prepares logic for shifting tabs in the scroll frame.

-#### MDCTabBarScroller.scrollLeft() => void

-Scrolls tabs left.
-If clicked, tabs will shift to the left, revealing tabs previously overflowed to the right.
-This reverses if tabs are in an RTL context.

-#### MDCTabBarScroller.scrollRight() => void

-Scrolls tabs right.
-If clicked, tabs will shift to the right, revealing tabs previously overflowed to the left.
-This reverses if tabs are in an RTL context.

-#### MDCTabBarScroller.scrollToTab(tab: MDCTab) => void

-Shifts to a given tab.

 ### Using the Foundation Class

 MDC Tab Bar Scroller ships with an `MDCTabBarScrollerFoundation` class that